 This is the reason regular follow-up blood tests are preferred by the doctor, to monitor the effect of the drug on the dog’s body.

 Check the medication properly before giving any medication to your dog.
 Animals are more sensitive than home sapiens.
-It’s the owner’s duty to take care of their dog in the best way possible.
+The owner must take care of their dog in the best way possible.

 6. Behaviour of Dogs Suffering from Cushing Disease